Local Area Cruising

 A variety of boats are used for cruising.
 Larger dinghies such as Wayfarers, Wanderers, Laser Stratos`and the RS Venture are quite popular.
-However, smaller multi-crew boats such as the Enterprise, Vision and GP14 are used and single-handers such as Solos, Europes and Phantoms have taken part when the conditions have been suitable.
-It is usual for at least one of the boats to carry an outboard.
-The number of crew per boat will depend upon how many want to go and the weather.
+However, smaller multi-crew boats such as the Enterprise, Vision and GP14 are used.
+Outboard motors are commonly fitted to a number of our cruising boats.

-A full set of guidelines for the leader of a cruise, the Cruise Secretary or his nominated deputy, and all helms is published as Section 8.2 of the Club's SOP.
-If you are logged in, a copy will be found by selecting the Cruising Guidelines button on the right.
-These guidelines covers passage planning, completion of the 'Sign on Sheet', communication with the on-shore coordinator and equipment to be considered.
+A full set of guidelines for the leader of a Club Organised cruise, the Cruise Secretary or his nominated deputy, and all helms will be found in the Cruising Guidelines.
+For all other cruises the advice contained in this SOP is recommended best practice.
+These guidelines cover passage planning, completion of the 'Sign on Sheet', communication with the Shore Contact equipment to be considered.
 For some people this will be business as usual.
 For others, perhaps new to cruising, this may seem daunting.
 Do not be put off.
 Cruising is, potentially, a very enjoyable activity.
 Like any water sport, if carried out with a little common sense and planning, cruising can be hugely rewarding.